wraithgar/moonbeams/README.md

 ### dayToHms `moonbeams.dayToHms(day)`

 Retrieve the hour, minute, and second from the decimal portion of a day.
 Returns an object with attributes `hour`, `minute`, and `second`.
 Second may be a decimal number.

+### hmsToRightAscention `moonbeams.hmsToRightAscention(hour, minute, arcsecond)`

+Convert a given hour, minute, and arcsecond to right ascention.
+Second can be a decimal to represent precision higher than 1 arcsecond.

+### rightAscentionToHms `moonbeams.rightAscentionToHms(rightAscention)`

+Convert a given decimal right ascention into hours, minutes, and (arc)seconds.
+Returns an object with attributes for `hour`, `minute`, and `second`.
+Second may be a decimal number.

 ### INT `moonbeams.INT(number)`